loUTSyd/differentiable-obstacle-avoidance/README.md

 This is often the case if you plan to use HSL linear solvers (eg ma27) or commercially available/custom non-linear optimisation solver (eg [SNOPT](https://ccom.ucsd.edu/~optimizers/solvers/snopt/)).

 Please note that the paper implementation used the ma27 linear solver.
-If you are using mumps as the linear solver, you will need to change the linear_solver option in the corresponding ipopt_cfg file inside tests/data/comparative study {1,2}.
+If you would like to use mumps as the linear solver, you will need to change the (default) linear_solver option in the corresponding ipopt_cfg file inside tests/data/comparative_study_{1,2}.
 This may or may not change the results you obtain on your machine.

 ## Installation
 - Clone the repository